Star Channel (Latin America): ¡No Molestar!

 ¡No Molestar!
 (Do Not Disturb!) is a prime time block that started airing in 2005.
 It airs reruns of Futurama and The Simpsons.
 The block replaced "Domingo Animado" (Animated Sunday).
 Commonly, three to four episodes of The Simpsons and one episode of Futurama are aired.
 The block is mainly focused on teenagers and adults.
 The block is slightly based on the formula of Animation Domination, although some shows like Bob's Burgers and Family Guy air in FX Latin America's ¡No Molestar! block.

 In 2006, to celebrate its 1st anniversary, it launched an internet competition, to vote on the most crazy video created by the viewers.
 In the same year its name was changed temporarily to ¡No Molestar!
 Mundial to celebrate the 2006 FIFA World Cup.

 In 2007, the block was included in their sister network, FX, but was eventually removed from in 2011.

 In September 2021, the length of the block was reduced from two hours to one.

 Star Cine

 Star Cine (formerly CineFOX) is a block that is aired every day.
-It features films, such as direct to video films.
+It features films.

 Hora Hulu

-Hora Hulu it is a block released on October 8, 2025 (the same day the Hulu brand arrives in the region) to airs original series from Hulu.
+Hora Hulu it is a block released on October 8, 2025 (the same day the Hulu brand arrives in the region) to airs original series from Hulu on Disney+.